solderneer/solderneer/site/src/content/notes/learning-in-seasons.md

 ---
-title: "Learning in Seasons"
+title: Learning in Seasons
-emoji: "🍂"
+emoji: 🍂
 pubDate: 01-Jan-2023
 updatedDate: 05-Jan-2023
-tags: ["type/practices"]
+tags:
+  - type/practices
 ---

 I want to know everything, but being a polymath is hard and unfocused.
 I often feel like I know an insufficient amount about everything.
 It's likely because I read topics from a cross-section of fields (economics, politics, healthcare) within the same day, which leaves me overwhelmed.